Klt varieties with trivial canonical class -- Holonomy, differential forms, and fundamental groups: Covering constructions

 \subsubsection{Implication \ref{il:tick} $⇒$ \ref{il:trick}}

 Consider a weak holonomy cover $γ: Y → X$, as constructed in Proposition~\ref{prop:weakHolonomyCover}.
 Assuming \ref{il:tick}, the sheaf $𝒯_Y$ will then be stable with respect to any ample polarisation.
 By Corollary~\ref{cor:sirr0}, this implies that the holonomy action $G_Y ↺ V_Y$ is irreducible.
-By choice of $Y$, the same will hold for the restricted holonomy.
+By choice of $Y$, either the restricted holonomy $G_Y°$ is irreducible or it is trivial.
 Identifying $V$ and $V_Y$ as explained in Notation~\ref{not:qec}, we have seen in Corollary~\ref{cor:bhqec2} that the groups $G°$ and $G_Y°$ are naturally identified, and that their natural representations $G° ↺ V$ and $G_Y° ↺ V_Y$ are equivalent.

+If the restricted holonomy $G_Y°$ is irreducible, then so is $G°$ and we are done.
+If $G_Y°$ is trivial, then so is $G°$ and $\sT_{X_{\rm reg}}$ is flat.
+By \cite[Cor.~1.16]{GKP13}, there exists a finite, quasi-étale cover $A\to X$ where $A$ is an abelian variety.
+As $\dim X\ge 2$, $\sT_X$ is not strongly stable, a contradiction.
 The implication \ref{il:tick} $⇒$ \ref{il:trick} follows.